-1. Press FLASH and dial [50].
-Flexible button #24 (New Range) is lit and the following message displays:
+1. Press FLASH and dial [50] or dial [51].
+Flexible button #24 (New Range) is lit and one of the following messages displays:

-2. Enter the range of station numbers to be programmed.
+2. Enter the range of fixed station numbers (100-131) to be programmed.
 If only one station is being programmed, enter that number twice, e.g., [100 100].

-If HOLD is pressed without entering a station range, all stations are selected.
+If HOLD is pressed without entering a station range, ALL stations are selected.

-- 3. Press HOLD to save the entry.
+3. Press HOLD to save the entry.
 A confirmation tone sounds and the display updates.
-Flexible button #19 (Page A) is lit. - 4.
-Press button #20.
+Flexible button #19 is lit.
+The display updates to reflect current programming for Page A:

+4. Press button #20.
 The display updates to reflect current programming for Page B.

-5. Press the CORDLESS KEY flexible button (Flash 50, Page B, Button #17) to assign the FEAT Buttons.
+5. Press the CORDLESS KEY flexible button (Button #17) to assign the FEAT Buttons.
 The following message displays: